Three people found dead in Sammamish home, sheriff’s office says

 The bodies were found after a relative from Oregon requested that the King County Sheriff's Office check on them.

-King County sheriff’s deputies found three people dead in a Sammamish home on Tuesday after performing a welfare check, according to the sheriff’s office.
+King County Sheriff’s Office is investigating a possible homicide-suicide after deputies found three people dead in a Sammamish home on Tuesday, according to the sheriff’s office.

-Sheriff’s spokesman Ryan Abbott said a relative from Oregon requested the welfare check after they were unable to reach family members.
+Deputies found an elderly man and woman and a man in his 30s dead with gunshot wounds in a home in the 23900 block of Southeast 42nd Place in the Klahanie neighborhood, according to a tweet from the sheriff’s office.

-Additional details, including cause and manner of the deaths, was not immediately known.
+Sheriff’s spokesman Ryan Abbott said deputies performed a welfare check after a relative from Oregon said they were unable to reach family members.

 This post will be updated when more information becomes available.